Watch for Continued Losses in Shares of Dentsply Sirona (XRAY) | Comtex SmarTrend

 Watch for Continued Losses in Shares of Dentsply Sirona (XRAY)

-Shares of Dentsply Sirona (NASDAQ:XRAY) traded today at $36.00, breaking its 52-week low.
-Approximately 73,000 shares have changed hands today, as compared to an average 30-day volume of 1.9 million shares.
+Dentsply Sirona (NASDAQ:XRAY) traded today at a new 52-week low of $33.82.
+This new low was reached on below average trading volume as 623,000 shares traded hands, while the average 30-day volume is approximately 1.9 million shares.

+Potential upside of 71.0% exists for Dentsply Sirona, based on a current level of $34.01 and analysts' average consensus price target of $58.15.
+The stock should find initial resistance at its 50-day moving average (MA) of $54.20 and further resistance at its 200-day MA of $54.82.

 Dentsply Sirona Inc. manufactures and distributes dental supplies on a worldwide basis.
 The Company's products include dental prosthetics, endodontic instruments, dental sealants, ultrasonic scalers, dental x-ray equipment, and intraoral cameras.
 Dentsply also provides impression materials, orthodontic appliances, and dental operatory software systems and other dental products.